-NELSON: I don't really enjoy this, but it does allow me to get away from everything else because I see running as an ability to kind of put everything else away and it gives me time to think and process and understand whatever's going on.
-And most of the time I think about the 110 other things I have to do.
-But when you get to that, you know, eight, nine, ten mile mark, all that goes away.
+NELSON: I don't really enjoy this, but it does allow me to get away from everything else because I see running as an ability to kind of put everything else away.
+And it gives me time to think and process and understand whatever's going on.
+And most of the time, I think about the 110 other things I have to do.
+But when you get to that, you know, eight-, nine-, 10-mile mark, all that goes away.

 DEMI CLARK: I'm sitting in an ice bath.
 My teeth aren't chattering yet.
 I'm used to it by now.
-I did a 17-miler today, this afternoon so it's pretty late.
-It's about 4:00 in the afternoon.
+I did a 17-miler today, this afternoon; so it's pretty late.
+It's about 4 o'clock in the afternoon.